juandahl/arbitrum-connect-v2/README.md

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`

-If you want to execute it manually, run both the _infra.yml_ and _ui.yml_ workflow scripts on your machine, replacing the corresponding variables.
+To execute manually, run both the _infra.yml_ and _ui.yml_ workflow scripts on your machine, replacing the corresponding variables.

 The AWS region is defined in the `samconfig.toml` file.

 The UI resources are streamlined with an AWS CloudFormation template.
-If you want to simplify the installation and not use DNS, you can remove those parts from both the CloudFormation template and the GitHub workflow.
+To simplify installation and avoid DNS, remove those parts from both the CloudFormation template and GitHub workflow.

 # Arbitrum Connect User Guide

-Arbitrum Connect is our dApp that allows Arbitrum users to withdraw funds to Ethereum, whether or not the Sequencer is operational.
+Arbitrum Connect is our dApp that allows Arbitrum users to withdraw funds to Ethereum, regardless of whether the Sequencer is operational.
 This document explains how to use our tool and briefly describes its internals.

 ## Arbitrum Withdrawal Ideal Flow

-Users' transactions should always reach the Ethereum network if they were accepted by the Arbitrum network, but this relies on the Sequencer, which can occasionally fail.
+Users' transactions should always reach the Ethereum network if they were accepted by the Arbitrum network.
+This relies on the Sequencer, which can occasionally fail.

 The Sequencer has two primary responsibilities in this process: